CS-6381/FinalProject/DesignOfExperiments/Base.md

 ### Basic Information
 - How many individual actors can connect to this system at one time?
+- What license does it operate under?
+- How much must be paid to use this technology?
+    - One time fee?
+    - Monthly?
+    - Yearly?
+- Does it have explicit enterprise support?

 ### Operating Systems
 Can it be installed on the below?